06.27.2012

-(REVISED 03.21.2018) This lawsuit challenges Mississippi's attempt to end legal abortion in the state by attempting to shut down its one remaining abortion clinic.
-Mississippi passed a law in 2012 explicitly intended to shut down its last abortion clinic by requiring that all physicians associated with an abortion facility have admitting privileges at a local hospital.
+(REVISED 02.01.2019) This lawsuit challenged Mississippi’s attempt to end legal abortion in the state by attempting to shut down its one remaining abortion clinic.
+Mississippi passed a law in 2012 explicitly intended to shut down its last abortion clinic by requiring that all physicians associated with an abortion facility have admitting privileges at a local hospital and limiting the provision of abortion care to board certified or board eligible OB-GYNs.

 Plaintiff(s): Jackson Women’s Health Organization, Willie Parker, M.D., MPH, MSc